-This famous final concert in Sapporo, taking place at the Sapporo Art Park Outdoor Stage, is marked by a casual atmosphere, and the sounds of classical music resonate in the forest all throughout the day.
+Taking place at the Sapporo Art Park Outdoor Stage, this concert is marked by a casual atmosphere, with the sounds of classical music resonating in the forest all throughout the day.

 A program allowing audiences to attend PMF Orchestra rehearsals, to observe artists active on the world stage as they instruct the PMF Academy, and to watch the music take shape as they prepare it for performance.

-PMF is trilaterally supported by 1) individuals, including music fans from all over the world and those who attend PMF concerts, 2) companies and organizations, in support of local community and culture, and 3) administrative public institutions that provide comprehensive support to the music festival.
+PMF is trilaterally supported by 1) individuals the world over with whom PMF's ideals resonate, 2) companies and organizations, in support of local community and culture, and 3) administrative public institutions that provide comprehensive support to the music festival.
 Since its founding, PMF has experienced strong growth as a result of such steady, generous support.

 |Address||Sumitomo Seimei Sapporo Chuo Bldg.
 1F 1-14, Minami 2 jo, Higashi 1 chome, Chuo-ku Sapporo 060-0052 ＜Access＞|